SPRING 2023 UPDATE: The Hine Fellows Program is in a strategic planning phase and not currently accepting applications.

 Eligibility and Selection Process

-Current Duke University seniors, recent graduates of Duke University, 2nd year or recent graduates of Duke's MFA in Experimental and Documentary Arts students, students and graduates of the CDS Certificate in Documentary Arts program, and recent Robertson Scholar graduates of Duke and UNC, are eligible to apply for Lewis Hine Documentary Fellowships.
+Current Duke University seniors, recent graduates of Duke University, 2nd year or recent graduates of Duke's MFA in Experimental and Documentary Arts students, students and graduates of the CDS Certificate in Documentary Arts program, and recent Robertson Scholar graduates of Duke and UNC, are eligible to apply for Lewis Hine Documentary Fellowships, part of a longstanding commitment to youth-focused work at the Center for Documentary Studies (CDS).
 Fellowships are awarded each year in a competitive application and interview process.
-For more specific information, contact Program Director EB Landesberg at firstname.lastname@example.org.
+For more specific information, contact Program Director EB Landesberg at email@example.com.

 Fellows bring a range of talents and interests to the program.
 All Lewis Hine Fellows have diverse academic backgrounds, training in one or more documentary methods, significant documentary field experience, and direct service experience.
 Fellows can also receive further training in documentary production from the Hine staff or through additional classes and workshops at CDS.